Four Houses, One Mission

 The LCHS House System is a completely new way of organizing our school.
 It is intended to give our students a place where meaningful relationships and connections can be formed, cultivated, and fostered.
 LCHS has four houses: Joseph House, Tekakwitha House, De Porres House, and Frassati House.
 All four houses are named after Saints who are represented in our chapel.
 The houses will also be competeing for the Great Crux, with points being awarded for academics, service, school spirit, athletics, and more.
-Essentially, the houses provide a space within the school day for each student to be treated and known as an individual.
+The houses provide a space within the school day for each student to be treated and known as an individual.
 We are confident that our four houses will give our school a place where connections can be fostered between students and staff members alike, where each person is treated with dignity and respect.